JetBrains/teamcity-documentation/topics/configuring-vcs-roots.md

 <td>

-Type of a version control system supported by TeamCity, for example, Perforce, Subversion, and so on.
+Type of version control system supported by TeamCity, for example, Perforce or Subversion.

 </td></tr><tr>